 - Only one aerobic pus swab: Inoculate the culture media first before using the swab to make smears for Gram staining

-- If swabs (one anaerobic and two aerobic) are submitted for culture, use the second swab for making gram stain
+- If swabs (one anaerobic and two aerobic) are submitted for culture, use the second swab to make gram stain

-tissuesample is submitted: make Gram stain from ground tissue.
+tissuesample is submitted: make a Gram stain from ground tissue.

-- Is pus aspirate is sent: using a sterile pipette place one drop of pus on to a clean microscope slide.
+- If pus aspirate is sent, place one drop of pus onto a clean microscope slide using a sterile pipette.
 Spread this using a sterile loop to make a thin smear for Gram staining.

 - Gram Staining: Make an evenly spread smear of the specimen on a clean, grease-free slide.
 Allow the smear to air-dry in a safe place.
 Heat fix the specimen and stain by Gram staining technique.
 Examine the smear for the presence of bacteria and pus cells (PMNs) using